priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

         chdir: "/home/ubuntu/redis"
       become_user: ubuntu
 ```
 **NOTE:-** Since the allocation of primary and replica nodes is random at the time of cluster creation, it is difficult to know which nodes are primary and which nodes are replica.
-Hence, for the multi-node configuration, we need to turn off **protected-mode**, which is enabled by default, so that we can connect to primary and replica nodes.
+Hence, for the multi-node configuration, we need to turn off **protected-mode**, which is enabled by default, so that we can connect to the primary and replica nodes.
 Also, the **bind address** is by default set to `127.0.0.1` due to which port 6379 becomes unavailable for binding with the public IP of the remote server.
 Thus, we set the bind configuration option to `0.0.0.0`.

 To run a Playbook, we need to use the **ansible-playbook** command.
 ```console